 Exploring the logging config file

-In your Laravel project, the config directory contains several configurations on how different parts of your application work, such as how it connects to the database, manages sessions, and handles caching.
-Among these files, logging.php identifies how you can define your application logs activities and errors.
+In your Laravel project, the config directory contains several configurations on how different parts of your app work, such as how it connects to the database, manages sessions, and handles caching.
+Among these files, logging.php identifies how you can define your app logs activities and errors.
 This file is designed to let you specify where your logs go: a file, a cloud service, or other destinations.
 The configuration file below includes the Axiom logging setup.

 code config/logging.php